OkaNim/unit-converter/README.md

 In -- destination –-, register a destination unit such as 'W m-1 K-1'.<br>
 In the registration, it is necessary to use negative exponents, not slash (/), for component units in the denominator part.<br>
 Even if two or more combinations are registered in -- combination of component units --, one destination unit should be registered.<br>
+A destination unit can be anything, e.g. 'mW cm-1 °C-1', if its notation can be ganerated from the registered CCUs.<br>
 <br>
 <br>
 In -- + or - sign for power of 10 in text other than value --, specify how to use powers of ten recognized in text other than value using 0, 1, or 2.<br>